By: Nathan D.

 When you choose a quantitative approach for your research, the method section should contain answers to the following elements.

-Have detailed knowledge of all the research methodologies to justify your approach towards the research problem.
+Have detailed knowledge of all the research methodologies to justify your approach toward the research problem.

 It is an essential part of your outline.
 Researchers need to consider ethical values while conducting research work.
 Furthermore, you also have to be very careful in the data collection process and need to respect the rights of the participants.

-They should not subject to harm in any way.
-Similarly, full consent should be obtained from them prior to the study.
+They should not harm them in any way, and full consent should be obtained from them prior to the study.

-Lastly, it is the moral duty of the writer to promise complete confidentiality so that they feel comfortable while sharing information.
+Lastly, the writer’s moral duty is to promise complete confidentiality to feel comfortable while sharing information.